PyLav/PyLav/SETUP.md

 # Setup
 **NOTICE**:
-  - **These instructions are only applicable until Red 3.5 release.**
-  - If you are a Red user, PyLav does not require your Red instance to be running a Postgres Config, however PyLav will still need its own Postgres server.

-**NOTICE**:
   - PyLav assumes you are using PostgresSQL server running version 14  and it also requires Python3.11 any other version for these will not work/be supported.
   - If you have docker; Setting up a postgres container for it would likely be the simplest option to setup the necessary server.